Miami Worldcenter

 Miami Worldcenter is a large mixed-use complex consisting of residential high-rises, a hotel, convention center, shopping mall and lifestyle center, located in the Park West neighborhood of Miami, Florida.
-Situated just north of the Central Business District, the complex spans ten blocks and over 27 acres of land, with anchor tenant spaces, such as Macy's and Bloomingdale's.
+Situated just north of the Central Business District, the complex spans ten blocks and over 27 acres of land.

 Design history

 The hotel and convention center were planned to be part of the same 55-story building, known as the Marriott Marquis Miami Worldcenter, but this tower and exhibition space was cancelled.
 The hotel would have included 1,800 rooms over the approximately 600000 sqft convention center.

 One proposed residential building known as the Miami Worldcenter Signature Tower may rise to the maximum 749 ft above sea level permitted in that area.

 Miami Worldcenter connects with the Brightline higher-speed rail system's MiamiCentral station, and is adjacent to the Overtown Metrorail station.
 Additionally, the Freedom Tower Metromover station located on the east side of the property was renovated in 2021 and 2022, similar to the redeveloped Eighth Street station at Brickell City Centre in Brickell.

-Taubman announced that it would not be developing an enclosed regional mall as demand moved away from enclosed malls.
-Instead the plans were changed to reflect an open-air development better suited for Miami's sunny weather.
+In November 2015, Taubman announced that it would not be developing an enclosed regional mall as demand moved away from enclosed malls; instead, the plans were changed to reflect an open-air development better suited for Miami's sunny weather.
+Macy's and Bloomingdale's had originally signed on as anchors, but pulled out when the mall's format was changed.